asegal317/FlowKit-1.1/README.md

 Flowkit will handle everything itself and you can just focus on writing beautiful code.

-Please checkout these useful links that makes Flowkit possible.
+Please checkout these useful links that made Flowkit possible.

 * [Initializr](http://www.initializr.com)
 * [Gulp](http://gulpjs.com)